Xero Shoes Prio Neo

 Like most minimalistic shoes, Xero Neo is quite light.
 Men’s come at 272g and women’s at 221g, which you notice quickly (or rather forget about) while wearing them all day.

-I’ve been wearing the Xero Neo for the last couple of months for casual walking (about 8km a day) and for running on easy terrain, on the road, and for intervals on the soccer field.
+I’ve been wearing the Xero Neo for the last year on casual walks (about 8km a day) and for running on easy terrain, on roads, and even for intervals on the soccer field and trails.
 My impressions from initial testing have only been confirmed.
-Comfortable as slippers, they sit well on a variety of surfaces and so far show no signs of wear, which I am surprised about!
+Comfortable as slippers, they sit well on a variety of surfaces.

 Conclusion